readthedocs/readthedocs.org/docs/guides/intersphinx.rst

 Link to Other Projects' Documentation With Intersphinx
 ======================================================

-You may be familiar with using the :ref:`:ref: role <sphinx:ref-role>` to link to any location of your docs.
+You may be familiar with using the :ref:`:ref: role <sphinx:ref-role>` to :doc:`link to any location of your docs </guides/cross-referencing-with-sphinx>`.
 It helps you to keep all links within your docs up to date and warns you if a reference target moves or changes so you can ensure that your docs don't have broken cross-references.